VRK-YTI/yti-ui/common-ui/README.md

 ## Getting started

+To use common-ui you will need to run `npm i` first in the root folder so that package.json and are present package-lock.json.
-To use common-ui you will need to install its node modules.
+After that you will need to install its node modules.
 You can do this by running `npm i` inside the common-ui folder.

 ### tsconfig